sofiafausone/JavelinProt/README.md

 - Ability to solve for the drug quantity in each compartment over time, given a model and a protocol

 - Ability to visualise the solution of a model, and to compare two different solutions.

-- Put the 4 above into Command click
+- Put the 4 above into YAML

 - pip installable

 - github repository, with issues + PRs that fully document the development process

-- unit testing with a good test coverage
+- unit testing with a good test coverage #Sofia

 - fully documented, e.g. README, API documentation, OS license